Operation Toan Thang IV: December

 On 1 December at 18:50, Rangers from the 3rd Brigade, 9th Infantry Division, engaged 20 PAVN/VC 4 mi south of Tân An, killing five and capturing one.

 On 2 December at 04:00, a unit of the 11th Armored Cavalry Regiment (11th ACR) engaged an enemy force approaching its night defensive position 2 mi southwest of Bù Đốp District.
 The enemy withdrew after five minutes, leaving seven dead; U.S. losses were two killed.
 At 09:30 mechanized infantry of the 1st Brigade, 25th Infantry Division, investigating an artillery strike 12 mi east of Tây Ninh found 17 PAVN/VC dead.
 At 14:50 a unit of the 3rd Brigade, 1st Cavalry Division engaged an enemy force 10 mi northwest of Phước Bình supported by artillery, helicopter gunships and AC-47 and AC-119 gunships.
 The enemy withdrew at 19:00, leaving 17 dead; U.S. losses were four killed, including Second Lieutenant Robert Ronald Leisy, who shielded a fellow soldier from the blast of a Rocket-propelled grenade (RPG), an action for which he was posthumously awarded the Medal of Honor.
 At 19:15 a unit of the 2nd Brigade, 25th Infantry Division patrolling 8 mi northeast of Go Dau Ha engaged an enemy unit in a 25-minute firefight.
 The enemy withdrew, leaving nine dead and six AK-47s.

-On 3 December in the early morning there were attacks by fire on Dầu Tiếng Base Camp, Tây Ninh Combat Base and Quần Lợi Base Camp causing minimal damage.
+On 3 December in the early morning there were attacks by fire on Dầu Tiếng Base Camp, Tây Ninh Combat Base and Quản Lợi Base Camp causing minimal damage.
 At 14:45 a unit of the 3rd Brigade, 1st Cavalry Division, engaged an enemy force 2 mi southwest of Bù Đốp, killing five and capturing two AK-47s.
 At 18:20 helicopter gunships from the 1st Squadron, 9th Cavalry Regiment (1/9th Cavalry) attacked an enemy force 17 mi northwest of Phước Bình, killing 22.
 At 18:25 a light observation helicopter from the 3rd Brigade, 9th Infantry Division, received fire 10 mi east-southeast of Tân An, Brigade infantry moved to the area and killed five PAVN/VC in a brief skirmish.
 An OH-6 Cayuse light observation helicopter was shot down 12 mi northwest of Mộc Hóa District.